fan2/mkdocs/docs/blog/posts/toolchain/gdb/0-gdb-man-help.md

 For more information, type "help" from within GDB, or consult the GDB manual (available as on-line info or a printed manual).

+$ gdbserver --help
+Usage:	gdbserver [OPTIONS] COMM PROG [ARGS ...]
+	gdbserver [OPTIONS] --attach COMM PID
+	gdbserver [OPTIONS] --multi COMM

+COMM may either be a tty device (for serial debugging), HOST:PORT to listen for a TCP connection, or '-' or 'stdio' to use stdin/stdout of gdbserver.
+PROG is the executable program.
+ARGS are arguments passed to inferior.
+PID is the process ID to attach to, when --attach is specified.
 ```

 本机执行 `man gdb` 或 `info gdb` 可查看 gdb 调试器的详细参考手册。